 In recent years, pickleball has spread across the country , combining elements of tennis, badminton and pickleball.
 It is quickly becoming a favorite sport for all ages.
-Many pickleball enthusiasts even convert old tennis courts into pickleball courts or adapt them to suit their newfound passion.
+Many pickleball enthusiasts even convert old tennis courts into outdoor or indoor pickleball courts or adapt them to suit their newfound passion.
 So, here you will read Differences between Pickleball Court vs Tennis Court.

 Pickleball Court vs Tennis Court: Know Differences

 Tennis and pickleball are fun sports for anyone who wants to stay fit in a variety of ways.
 In addition to being very sociable, games are also great for meeting new people.
 Regardless of which one you choose, you’ll have fun, make friends, and have a great time!

 Inspired by badminton and tennis, pickleball has grown in popularity across the country.
 Sports activities like these are quickly becoming a popular pastime for people of all ages.
 The pickleball movement is so widespread that many tennis courts are being renovated or retrofitted to accommodate pickleball enthusiasts.
 While there are rectangular courts with nets in the middle, tennis and pickleball differ in many ways.
 Tennis court vs pickleball court: what you need to know.

 Is a pickleball court the same as a tennis court?
 Tennis and pickleball courts differ mainly in their size, and that is perhaps the biggest difference between the pickleball court vs tennis court size.
 A pickleball court and a tennis court are similar in shape and also pickleball vs tennis court dimensions.
 They are rectangular in size.
 In tennis, the court width changes in singles and doubles.
 When it comes to Pickleball, one size fits all.
 The space for singles and doubles has the same dimensions.